konekowo/Grade-Calculator-V3/README.md

 ### How do I host Grade Calculator V3?
 - This how-to is for beginners in Node.js.
 - Also, at the time of writing this, macOS is not supported for hosting/developing Grade-Calculator-V3.
 Windows and Linux are supported.
+- Please note that you will have to use a reverse proxy with SSL if you are hosting this publicly as the frontend will not allow for connecting to the backend using plain HTTP due to security issues (if you are NOT connecting to it locally).
 1. Make sure you have git and Node.js 18 or above with NPM installed.
 2. Clone this repository by opening a terminal and entering this in:
 ```